Inga 3 Hydropower Project Receives IDA Technical Assistance Grant

 AMSC Focuses on Europe, Consolidates US Wind Operations

 American Superconductor (AMSC), a power electronics supplier for wind turbines, said recently that it will be consolidating its U.S.-based operations and focus on expanding in Europe.
 AMSC will close its manufacturing plant in Wisconsin by the end of the year, but will fold its product development operations and employees that are willing to relocate to its headquarters in Massachusetts.
 As it consolidates it workforce, AMSC plants to open a new wind turbine controls manufacturing plant in Romania.
 AMSC CEO Daniel McGhan explains that expanding in Romania will enhance the firm’s distribution capabilities and widen its reach to international markets.

 Big Ben To Be Covered in Solar Panels?

 Last month, British Parliamentary passholders were asked to submit ideas on how the estate could hit a target to improve energy efficiency by 34% by the end of the decade.
 One passholder suggested putting solar panels on the clock face of the iconic Big Ben, which was renamed Elizabeth Tower in 2012.
-The potential move comes as part of the UK government’s broader initiative- one which will see the roofs of the Houses of Parliament covered in solar panels as well.
+The potential move comes as part of the UK government’s broader ssh client initiative- one which will see the roofs of the Houses of Parliament covered in solar panels as well.